Vaccine Info

 CSL Seqirus published a FluCelVax vaccine side effect disclosure in 2016, followed by Australia, and the EMA updated Flucelvax Tetra in 2020.
 The most common (≥10%) local and systemic reactions in adults 18-64 years of age were injection site pain (45.4%), headache (18.7%), fatigue (17.8%), and myalgia (15.4%), injection site erythema (13.4%), and induration (11.6%), according to the U.S. FDA.

 VAERS is a U.S. passive reporting system, meaning it relies on individuals to send in reports of their experiences with a vaccine.
-Anyone can submit a report to VAERS, including parents and patients.
+Anyone can submit information to VAERS, including parents and patients.
 Furthermore, healthcare providers are required by law to report to VAERS.
 People are also encouraged to report adverse side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1–800–FDA–1088.

 Flucelvax Coding Information